Ainrion/VidyaKosh/SETUP.md

 2. **Open your browser** and go to [http://localhost:3000](http://localhost:3000)

-3. You should see the Vidyakosh landing page
+3. You should see the Riven landing page

 ## Step 5: Create Your First School